JessicaKaechele/aml_project_ss21/proposal/proposal.md

 ## Proposal 1: Reinforcement Learning of Countermeasures
 ### Scientific Question
-This crisis confronts everyone with new, previously unknown challenges.
+The Covid-19 crisis confronts everyone with new, previously unknown challenges.
 Politicians in particular have to make decisions with consequences that are not fully foreseeable.
 Simulations can help to simulate countermeasures and observe their consequences before trying them out in the real world.
 This can help politicians to make better decisions.
 However, there are many different possibilities and scenarios.
 Trying them all out would be very time-consuming and hardly feasible.
 However, a reinforcement learning model could learn the correct use of countermeasures.
 With the help of the model, one could create a walkthrough that may be followed to keep the negative consequences as small as possible.

 ### Papers
 There are several papers that employ this approach [https://www.nature.com/articles/s41598-020-79147-8,